 You should not stop, despite all the delays, turmoils, and budget overflows.
 Find a way to get back on track.
 Focus on finishing your project and you will get there.
 Once you see your home standing on the ground, all the hardships will feel worthwhile.

-Hire top-notch architects from Adelaide and nearby areas.
+Hire top-notch designers from Adelaide and nearby areas.